-If you have ever been skeptical of automatically generated content, your skepticism is well founded.
-Most generated content reads badly.
-It is the "products in this category include products from many brands at competitive prices" filler that fools no one and ranks for nothing.
-When people object to function-driven content, this is what they are picturing.
+If you have ever been skeptical of automatically generated content, good.
+You should be.
+Most of it reads terribly.
+It is the "products in this category include products from many brands at competitive prices" filler that fools nobody and ranks for nothing.
+When people recoil at the phrase "generated content," that beige sentence is what they are picturing.

-The technique that separates good generated content from the bad kind is the conditional statement.
-A conditional statement is an instruction that produces different output depending on the data.
-Instead of one rigid template that produces the same hollow sentence everywhere, a conditional statement produces a sentence that is specifically true for each page, which is exactly what makes it read naturally.
+The thing that separates the good kind from that is the conditional statement: an instruction that produces different output depending on the data.
+Instead of one rigid template stamping the same hollow sentence across the whole site, a conditional produces a sentence that is specifically true for each page.
+That is the entire reason it reads naturally.

 A plain template fills in blanks.
-"Shop [category] at [store]."
-That produces "Shop tactical bipods at YourStore" and "Shop hunting boots at YourStore."
-It is unique in the blanks but identical in structure, and after Google sees the same structure on 800 pages, the uniqueness stops counting for much.
+"Shop [category] at [store]" gives you "Shop trail running shoes at YourStore" and "Shop down jackets at YourStore."
+Unique in the blanks, identical in structure, and once Google has seen that same skeleton on 800 pages, the uniqueness stops counting for much.

-A conditional statement makes decisions.
+A conditional makes a decision.
 It looks at the data and chooses what to say based on what is true.
-If the category has more than 100 products, it says something about selection.
-If the category has a standout low price, it leads with value.
-If the category has new arrivals this month, it mentions freshness.
-If inventory is low on a popular item, it creates urgency.
-The same conditional statement produces structurally different sentences on different pages because the data underneath those pages is different.
+More than 100 products?
+Say something about selection.
+A standout low price?
+Lead with value.
+New arrivals this month?
+Mention freshness.
+The same conditional produces structurally different sentences on different pages, because the reality underneath those pages is different.

-The result reads naturally because it is responsive to reality.
-A page for a category with 412 products and a $24.50 entry price says something true and specific about having a large selection at an accessible price.
-A page for a category with 8 premium products at high prices says something true and specific about a curated selection of premium gear.
-Neither sentence would make sense on the other page.
-That is the point.
-The sentences are not interchangeable, so they do not read like filler.
+And that is why it reads like a person wrote it: it is responsive to reality.
+A category with 312 products and a $64.95 entry price gets a sentence about deep selection at an accessible price.
+A category with 8 premium items gets a sentence about a curated, high-end collection.
+Neither sentence would make any sense on the other page.
+That is the whole point.
+Sentences that cannot be swapped do not read like filler.

 A worked example